-I am currently Assistant Professor (tenured, Universitetslektor) at the Department of Computer Science and Media Technology at Malmö University (Faculty of Technology and Society) and Research Affiliate at the Augmented Environments Lab, Georgia Institute of Technology.
+I am currently senior lecturer (tenured professor, Universitetslektor) at the Department of Computer Science and Media Technology at Malmö University (Faculty of Technology and Society) and Research Affiliate at the Augmented Environments Lab, Georgia Institute of Technology.

 I hold a Ph.D. in English from Uppsala University (2007) and an M.A. in English (2002) from Blekinge Institute of Technology.
 My doctoral thesis explored the interaction patterns, aesthetics, design and historical context of various genres of digital poetry.